Feral Druid Compendium

 Raid Talents

-Wildstalker and Druid of the Claw are similar in strength once you acquire 2 pieces of the new tier set-- with DOTC being about 1% ahead in single target, varying a bit depending on gear.
+Wildstalker and Druid of the Claw are similar in strength once you acquire 2 pieces of the new tier set-- with DOTC being less than 1% ahead in single target, varying a bit depending on gear.
 This means you could play either hero tree and perform well.

 So, how do you choose?
 Druid of the Claw is swingier, and thus has a higher capacity for high-rolling.
 It sims higher in single target, and its also stronger in AoE-- given that you can take advantage of its Berserk windows.